Turdugul/library-fbcl/README.md

 ## 📄 License

-This project is maintained by the Friends of the Friern Barnet Community Library.
+This project is maintained by the Friern Barnet Community Library.